vegancat/next-pwa/README.md

 ## Install

-> If you are new to `next.js` or `react.js` at all, you may want to first checkout [learn next.js](https://nextjs.org/learn/basics/create-nextjs-app) or [next.js document](https://nextjs.org/docs/getting-started).
-Then start from [a simple example](https://github.com/shadowwalker/next-pwa/tree/master/examples/next-9) or [progressive-web-app example in next.js repository](https://github.com/vercel/next.js/tree/canary/examples/progressive-web-app).
+> If you are new to `Next.js` or `React.js`, you may want to checkout [learn Next.js](https://nextjs.org/learn/basics/create-nextjs-app) or [Next.js documentation](https://nextjs.org/docs/getting-started) first.
+Then start from [a simple example](https://github.com/shadowwalker/next-pwa/tree/master/examples/next-9) or [progressive-web-app example in Next.js's repository](https://github.com/vercel/next.js/tree/canary/examples/progressive-web-app).

 ```bash
 yarn add next-pwa